-The Peer Bridgers transition from spending time on social supports to offering assistance with independent living skills, coping skills, and community adjustment skills.
-The hand-off between the Peer Bridger and the community behavioral health provider who is providing mental health services will be gradual and based on the participant's needs and their person-centered plan.
-The anticipated duration of in-community Peer Bridger services is one hundred twenty days with extensions granted by the BH-ASO on a case-by-case basis.
+The Peer Bridger will transition from spending time on social support and begin offering assistance with independent living skills, coping skills and community adjustment skills.
+The hand-off between the Peer Bridger and the community behavioral health provider who is providing mental health services will be gradual and based on the Individual's needs and their person-centered plan.
+The anticipated duration of in-community Peer Bridger services is 120 days with extensions granted by the BH-ASO on a case-by-case basis.

-The Peer Bridger is not a case manager, discharge planner, or a crisis worker; however, the Peer Bridger can assist the participant while that participant engages in those services.
+The Peer Bridger is not a case manager, discharge planner or a crisis worker.
+However, the Peer Bridger can bring the Individual's perspective into the provision of those services.

-- Policy # 1596.00 Peer Bridger Program - Peer Bridger Statement of Work (see Chapter 20 of this guide)
+- Policy # 1596.00 Peer Bridger Program (click here) - Policy # 1596.01 Exhibit G-1 Peer Bridger Program (click here) - Peer Bridger Statement of Work (click here)